Camera, lighting and sound guide for recording a school concert in Teams or Zoom

 Action

-• Sit still, in the centre of the frame, facing the camera.
-This will greatly help editing, and not be distracting when compiled with other clips of singers in your class.
+• Sit still, in the center of the frame, facing the camera.
+This helps editing and keeps the video consistent when combined with others.

 Software

-• Students recorded footage on their phones with the Adobe Premier Rush App.
-These clips are save to the Adobe cloud allowing the student to continue editing on their phone or on a PC or Mac computer.
+• Students record footage on their phones with the Adobe Premiere Rush app.
+Clips are saved to Adobe Cloud, allowing editing on phone or computer.

 Exporting